Birth, Marriage & Death Records

 Many parish records are on microfiche only, and can be ordered to view at your local LDS center for a nominal fee.
-Film # 1279204 includes baptisms (1853-1880) and marriages (1869-1880) from the Catholic Church in Ballycastle.
+Baptism and marriage registers from a number of Mayo parishes are available.

 Templemurry, Co.
 Mayo Baptism Records (free)